wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps/includes/2-powerapps-building-blocks.md

-This unit explores each part of the following Power Apps components:

-## Power Apps building blocks

 Power Apps is a collection of services, apps, and connectors that work together to let you do much more than just view your data.
 You can act on your data and update it anywhere and from any device.

+This unit explores each part of the following Power Apps components:

 - [**Power Apps Home Page**](https://make.powerapps.com/?azure-portal=true) - Apps start here, whether you build them from data, a sample app, or a blank screen.
 - [**Power Apps Studio**](https://create.powerapps.com/studio/?azure-portal=true) - Develop your apps further by connecting to data, adding and arranging user interface (UI) elements (known as controls), and building formulas.